thesolesupplier/anno/README.md

 # **Anno**

-Anno is a serverless Rust application that leverages AI and Jira and GitHub webhook events to add test cases to Jira issues, review PRs, and summarise code changes released in deployments.
+Anno is a serverless Rust application that leverages LLMs and Jira and GitHub webhook events to add test cases to Jira issues, review PRs, and summarise code changes released in deployments.

 ## **Local Development**